pldawn/xrtailor/docs/en/source/common/preparing_your_own_asset.md

 Since body meshes vary across genders and body models, garment templates must be created separately for each body model and gender combination:

 - **SMPL and SMPL-H**: These bodies can be perfectly aligned in T-pose, eliminating the need for duplicate construction
-- **SMPL-X**: Exhibits differences in T-pose (including mesh topology and global translation) compared to SMPL(H), requiring separate templates
+- **SMPL-X**: Exhibits differences in T-pose (including mesh topology and global translation) compared to SMPL and SMPL-H, requiring separate templates

 ### Sewing Pattern Design & Draping